newrelic/newrelic-java-agent/instrumentation/opentelemetry-sdk-extension-autoconfigure-1.28.0/README.md

     logs:

       # Set to true to enable OpenTelemetry Logs signals.
-      # Default is false.
+      # Default is true.
       enabled: true

     # OpenTelemetry Metrics signals.
     metrics:

       # Set to true to enable OpenTelemetry Metrics signals.
-      # Default is false.
+      # Default is true.
       enabled: true

       # A comma-delimited string of OpenTelemetry Meters (e.g. "MeterName1,MeterName2") whose signals should be included.